BBC star may have abused girls over four decades

 A number of the alleged victims have gone public, triggering a media storm that has raised awkward questions for the BBC including suggestions the broadcaster covered up Savile's crimes, some of which were said to have taken place on BBC premises.

-The BBC's new boss George Entwistle was forced to apologies on Monday to the women alleging abuse by Savile, who died last year aged 84.
+The BBC's new boss George Entwistle was forced to apologise on Monday to the women alleging abuse by Savile, who died last year aged 84.

 Eight women have already made criminal complaints against Savile, two of rape and six of indecent assault.
 Commander Peter Spindler, who is heading the police inquiry, said he expected more to follow as other victims came forward.